Suggested links

 If you’re coming out of rehab with a new career goal, then your previous job experience is likely not directly related to what you’re seeking now.

-You will therefore have to find a way to make up for any skill gaps that may exist—either by taking courses, volunteering, or interning to gain relevant experience and build up your resume.
+Therefore, you should find a way to fill any skill gaps by taking courses, volunteering, or interning to gain relevant experience and build up your resume.

 Legal Issues